Hughes has a new Jupiter 3 satellite system. We’ll provide updates when there are mobile options available for it.

-HughesNet launched its 5th generation satellite in December 2016, and revealed in early February 2017 some of the details of the upcoming Gen5 "Jupiter 2" service - which rolled out to customers in April 2017.
+HughesNet launched its final 5th generation satellite in December 2016 and rolled out Gen5 service to customers in April 2017.

 Unlike the limited coverage of HughesNet Gen4, Gen5 covers the entire continental United States, parts of Alaska and Canada, and even into Mexico with faster service than HughesNet has ever been able to offer before.